 Troubleshooting tips for Cite While You Write:

 If you have EndNote 21, you can now use EndNote's new Google Docs 'Cite While You Write' tool that allows you to insert EndNote citations in a Google Docs file.
-It directly integrates with the Premium version of EndNote Online, which can only be obtained with an EndNote 21 licence (for more on this, see the obtaining EndNote information).
+It directly integrates with the Premium version of EndNote Web, which can only be obtained with an EndNote 21 licence (for more on this, see the obtaining EndNote information).

 You install the Cite While You Write plugin for Google Docs via the Google Workspace Marketplace, going to the EndNote 21 Cite While You Write page and clicking Install.
 You will be asked to select the correct Google account and to allow the tool to access particular parts of your Google account to work.
 This is to be expected; the plugin is made by Clarivate, EndNote's creator, and you can check their terms and conditions and privacy policy if you wish.